Skip to content

 The Konnectivity service consists of two main components:

-Runs on each worker node and initiates outbound connections to its control plane's Konnectivity server.
-These connections are maintained to create a reliable tunnel for all control plane to worker node communication.
+Runs on worker nodes as DaemonSet or Deployment and initiates outbound connections to its control plane's Konnectivity server.
+These connections are maintained to create a reliable tunnel for all control plane to worker node communications.

 How It Works